n3okill/utils/README.md

 ## Description

-MyHelpers is intended to make development of NodeJs apps faster & easier by defining various methods to work with arrays, string, objects, among others.
+Utils is intended to make development of NodeJs apps faster & easier by defining various methods to work with arrays, string, objects, among others.

 The functions in this library are expected to be static for the forseable future, only having improvements but never changing input parameters, return values or types.